dragonlobster/luvlox/README.md

   })
 ```

-This test calls `mintLock` function from the contract with a value of 0.1 ethers (needs to be converted to `wei` which is why we use `parseEther` function); if less than `0.1` ether is in the value, the minting will fail because of the line in our contract (`contracts/LoveChain.sol`):
+This test calls `mintLock` function from the contract with a value of `0.1 ether` (needs to be converted to `wei` which is why we use `parseEther` function); if less than `0.1 ether` is in the value, the minting will fail because of the line in our contract (`contracts/LoveChain.sol`):

 ```javascript
 require(msg.value >= loveLockPrice, "Ether value sent was incorrect");